itamarcn/ToDoList/README.md

 4. Run the Backend Server:
 npm start

-The server will start at `http://localhost:5000`.
+The server will start at `http://localhost:3000`.

-5. Running Tests:

-To run tests for the backend, use the following command: npm run test

 ## Frontend Setup